 - the (co-) chairs of the Argo Data Management Team

-- the (co-) chairs of Argo BGC and Deep Missions
+- the (co-) chairs of Argo BGC, Deep and Polar Missions

 - the Argo Program Director (ex officio)